francosauvisky/ising-opencl/README.md

 make
 ```

-That will create a file ising.out which is the main executable.
+That will create a file 'ising.out' which is the main executable and can be run standalone.